 - grand inter-war civic development reflected in buildings such as the Grade II* listed City Hall and the Grade II Central Library built in the late 1920s and 1930s

-- an important centre for worship, including several listed churches and two listed cathedrals
+- an important centre for worship, including several listed churches and 2 listed cathedrals

-- a mix of 20th century architecture notably a large number of Modernist shopping such as John Lewis on Barkers Pool and Marks and Spencer on Fargate
+- a mix of 20th Century architecture, notably a large number of Modernist shopping such as John Lewis on Barkers Pool and Marks & Spencer on Fargate

 - public spaces including the Peace Gardens and Barkers Pool

 - prevalent use of local sandstone and red brick as building materials